 Legislation falls behind technological advancements.
 Most countries have laws protecting your private communication through letters and postcards, but not emails or text messages.
 Few laws protect you from government overreach, but they focus more on economic and social aspects, not digital ones.

-Your smartphone is your gateway to government tracking efforts.
-You always have it on you with an active internet connection and GPS capabilities.
+Your smartphone is the main gateway to governmental tracking efforts.
+It’s a device you always carry with you, and it’s equipped with an active internet connection, microphone, and GPS capabilities .

-Somehow, that’s still not enough tracking for government agencies.
-That’s why some countries like Russia, China, or the US, mandate backdoors.
+Somehow, it’s still not enough tracking for some governmental agencies.
+That’s why a few of them mandate backdoors.

-Think of a backdoor as a failsafe that bypasses regular authentication and encryption on your device.
-A backdoor enables remote access to your device without your knowledge or consent.
+Think of a backdoor as a fail-safe bypassing the regular authentication measures on your device.
+A backdoor enables remote access to your device, sometimes without your knowledge or consent.
 It also allows other parties to perform a wide range of activities, like: